Ajara Ghansal rice

 Ajara Ghansal is a variety of non-Basmati aromatic rice mainly grown in the Indian state of Maharashtra.
 It is a common and widely cultivated crop in Ajara taluka of Kolhapur district.

 Name

 Ajara Ghansal Rice is a prized crop in Ajara and so named after it.
 "Ghan" means aroma while "Sal" means elegantly thin in the local language.

 Local name

-It is known as Ajara Ghansal Tandul (आजरा घनसाळ तांदूळ) or simply only as Ghansal Tandul.
+It is known as Ajara Ghansal Tandul (आजरा घनसाळ तांदूळ) or simply as Ghansal Tandul.
 Tandul means rice in the local state language of Marathi.